Army Medical College, Chattogram

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
 The degree is recognised by the Bangladesh Medical and Dental Council.

 Currently it has 5 batches with 50 students per batch.

-Every year only 50 students get chance to admit in this college.
+Every year only 50 students gain admission to this college.